dwayne-misc/ExpertLinkHub/README.md

    - **Specialties** (required) - Select 1-3 specialties from checkboxes
      - Checkboxes disable after 3 selections
      - Must select at least 1, maximum 3
+   - **Terms & Privacy Policy Agreement** (required) - Check to agree
+     - Links to ValuCompass Terms and Conditions PDF
+     - Links to ValuCompass Privacy Policy PDF
+     - Submission timestamp captured automatically upon acceptance
 3. Submit the form
-4. New entry is added to the spreadsheet with `IsPublished: No`
+4. New entry is added to the spreadsheet with:
+   - `IsPublished: No` (requires admin approval)
+   - `PrivacyDate` automatically populated with current date/time in ISO format
 5. Admin reviews and changes `IsPublished` to `Yes` to make the expert visible

 **Note**: The TopLine (Growth/Protection) field is automatically assigned based on the selected category, as defined in the Expert Categories sheet.